 I believe that if (when) Miami wins game 1 in Miami and get the psychological momentum that they will need to win game 2, Boston will be wore out game 3 and 4.

 Charles Barkley has made a public bet with Miami Sportswriter, Dan LeBatard, over the NBA Finals between the Mavericks and the Heat.
-As many Heat fans may know, Charles Barkley has been the biggest critic of the...
+As many Heat fans may know, Charles Barkley has been the biggest critic of the Heat throughout the season, so it should come as no surprise he's betting on the...